HSR-Enhanced Sparse Attention Acceleration: Extension on Prompt Prefilling

-In Theorem~\ref{thm:relu_cal_running_time:informal}, we improve the running time of full ReLU attention computation from $O(n^2 )$ to $O(n^{2 - 1 / \lfloor d/2\rfloor} + n^{1+4/5})$, which is a notable uplift of the running time when $n$ is extremely large.
+In Theorem~\ref{thm:relu_cal_running_time:informal}, we improve the running time of ReLU attention prompt prefilling from $O(n^2)$ to $O(n^{2 - 1 / \lfloor d/2\rfloor} + n^{1+4/5})$, which is a notable uplift of the running time when $n$ is extremely large.

 Then, we present our result on Softmax attention.
-Intuitively, we use the Part 1 result of Corollary~\ref{cor:hsr_running_time:informal} to identify those ``massive activated'' entries (top-$r$ indices) within the attention matrix of Softmax attention, and calculate the Softmax attention with top-$r$ indices.
-We organize our result as follows: \begin{theorem} [Running time of Softmax full attention computation, informal version of Theorem~\ref{thm:Softmax_attention_computation}] Let $Q \in \R^{m \times d}$, $K, V \in \R^{n \times d}$ and the Softmax attention $\mathsf{Attn}_s$ be defined in Definition~\ref{def:Softmax_attention}.
+Intuitively, we use the Part 1 result of Corollary~\ref{cor:hsr_running_time:informal} to identify those ``massive activated'' entries (top-$r$ indices) within the attention matrix of Softmax attention and calculate the Softmax attention with top-$r$ indices.
+We organize our results as follows: \begin{theorem} [Running time of Softmax attention prompt prefilling, informal version of Theorem~\ref{thm:Softmax_attention_computation}] Let $Q \in \R^{m \times d}$, $K, V \in \R^{n \times d}$ and the Softmax attention $\mathsf{Attn}_s$ be defined in Definition~\ref{def:Softmax_attention}.
 Let $\mathsf{NN}(r, q, K) \subseteq [n]$ and the Softmax attention with index set $\wh{\mathsf{Attn}}_s$ be defined as Definition~\ref{def:top_r_softmax_attention}.
 We choose the threshold $b \in \R$ in Algorithm~\ref{alg:calculation_general_framework} such that $R = \mathsf{NN}(n^{4/5}, q, K)$.
-Then, we have the Softmax attention with index set $\wh{\mathsf{Attn}}_s$ achieves outstanding running time under full Softmax attention computation scenario: Suppose we have $m = \Theta(n)$.
+Then, we have the Softmax attention with index set $\wh{\mathsf{Attn}}_s$ achieves outstanding running time under Softmax attention prompt prefilling scenario: Suppose we have $m = \Theta(n)$.
 Algorithm~\ref{alg:calculation_general_framework} (replacing ReLU attention with Softmax attention) takes $O(n^{2 - 1 / \lfloor d/2\rfloor} + n^{1+4/5})$ time to compute the full ReLU attention of $Q, K, V$. \end{theorem}